 Here are some suggestions for keywords you can use to find great German songs on Spotify.
 They’ll take you through many different eras and genres that native German speakers know.

 Plus, the videos are organized by genre and learning level so you can find exactly what you want to learn with.
 You’ll find everything from electro-pop hits to expressive street performances.
-Check out the full video library for free with a FluentU trial.
+Check out the full video library with all the learning features for free with a FluentU trial.

 Kabarett is the German word for cabaret.
 This style of music is known for its political satire, irony and, at times, dark humor.
 Kabarett got its start in the Weimar-era 1920s and is still going strong today, although not all modern artists add in song and dance like they did in the old days.

 Listening to this music, you can learn a lot about the political goings-on at various points in history in a tongue-in-cheek way.
 A lot of kabarett musicians also sing in various German dialects or accents.